 - Horizontal clamp

 - A vertical fine motion screw

 - Telescope eyepiece

 - Instrument centre mark

-The total station comes with inbuilt software, an operation panel, keyboard, and a screen.
-The prism and prism poles helps in measuring distances.
+The total station comes with inbuilt software, an operation panel, a keyboard, and a screen.
+The prism and prism poles help in measuring distances.

 Total station applications